teemutammela/contentful-middleman-dynamic-pages/README.md

 In addition, this tutorial describes how to deploy the application to [Netlify](https://www.netlify.com/) and how to setup a Contentful webhook to rebuild the site whenever entries are published.
 This tutorial is written with Unix-like operating systems such as macOS or Linux in mind.

 __NOTE!__ The source code found in this repository is the __end result__ of this tutorial.
 Both cloning the repository _and_ carrying out the tutorial is not necessary.
-Furthermore, this example is boilerplate code and not by any means a comprehensive guide to Middleman and Contentful.
+Furthermore, this example is boilerplate code and not by any means a comprehensive guide to Contentful and Middleman.

 ## Contentful